 In The News...

-The ongoing partial shutdown of the Market Basket stores continues to put inventory pressure on other NH grocers.
+New Hampshire's peak crop season is right around the corner.
 Just a reminder, Food Stamp/SNAP and EBT benefits can be redeemed at local Farmer's Markets in addition to grocery stores.
 Here is a listing of New Hampshire Farmer's Markets where SNAP/EBT are accepted.

 Food Stamp benefits are issued exclusively via EBT.
 Recipients of cash benefits can choose to receive their benefits using EBT or Electronic Funds Transfer (EFT).